MattArnold/virtualnasfic2020/NASFiCnews.md

 ### Saturday Panel Highlights

-The Legal Implications of Monster Hunting Panel was great!
+The **Legal Implications of Monster Hunting Panel** was great!
 It was a very well put together and diverse panel with panlists who had backgrounds in law and policy and other topics pertinent to the issue.
 I liked that while they took the topic seriously they were also having great fun with the discussion, which made it very fun to watch. _(submitted by Liam)_

-The Legal Implications of Monster Hunting was a lot more in-depth than the description suggested and circled back to questions such as "how do you define human?" and "what is sentience?" ...
+The **Legal Implications of Monster Hunting** was a lot more in-depth than the description suggested and circled back to questions such as "how do you define human?" and "what is sentience?" ...
 It briefly raised the question of how AI fits into that and quite honestly, the single panel could fit a whole day. _(submitted by Emma)_

-"The things that we're really good at come so naturally to us, that we tend to assume that everyone knows how to do them, and it takes a while to realize what we're really good at that other people aren't."  --Scientist GoH Marc Millis, from his Saturday morning Kaffeeklatsch _(submitted by Anne)_
+"The things that we're really good at come so naturally to us, that we tend to assume that everyone knows how to do them, and it takes a while to realize what we're really good at that other people aren't."  --Scientist GoH **Marc Millis**, from his Saturday morning **Kaffeeklatsch** _(submitted by Anne)_

-The Older Women Protagonists in Fiction panel discussed the language used when describing older women and how that's perceived and also how, by not writing older women in fiction, there's a depth and breadth of experience lost, which could add immensely to a narrative.
+The **Older Women Protagonists in Fiction** panel discussed the language used when describing older women and how that's perceived and also how, by not writing older women in fiction, there's a depth and breadth of experience lost, which could add immensely to a narrative.
 It's certainly given me food for thought in my own writing. _(submitted by Emma)_

 ### Panel Recordings Magic 8 Ball Q&A